abnermtj/Cheruton/GodotNotes.md

                                       # a tree of nodes itself
         add_child(node); # add_child is a method from this node itself
 ```
-Remember to execute all steps above. after loading, we don't have<br/>
+Remember to execute all steps above. after loading, we don't have
-to load a gain for another instance, we only load once for as     <br/>
+to load a gain for another instance, we only load once for as
 many instances as we want                                         <br/>

 Declaring scripts as a class: